macOS vs Linux Mint

 Con Expensive

-OSX is tied Apple hardware and Apple hardware tends to be expensive.
+OSX is tied Apple hardware and Apple hardware tends to be expensive for what it gives.

 Con Limited hardware